Zenpukuji Park

 Zenpukuji Park (善福寺公園, Zenpukuji-kōen) is a metropolitan park located in Suginami Ward, Tokyo, under the jurisdiction of the Tokyo Metropolitan Government Bureau of Construction.
 Zenpukuji Pond is the source of Zenpukuji River.

-Etimology
+Etymology

 The park is names after the pond, which derives its current name from a temple that once stood along its shores.
 However, this original Zenpukuji temple was abandoned during the Edo period.
 Today, there is a new temple called Zenpukuji in the vicinity, but this is a different institution entirely.
 Originally named Fukujuan, this temple was later renamed to reflect the local place name, leading to potential confusion about the pond's true namesake.

 Zenpukuji Pond

 Zenpukuji Pond is divided in two ponds, upper and lower.
 The pond has served as a natural spring-fed water source on the Musashino Plateau since ancient times.
 During the Edo period, when the surrounding area remained a rural farming community, this pond provided essential water for local residents.
 The pond was originally known as Osonoi Pond, and the nearby village of Kami-Igusa was correspondingly called Osonoi Village (遅野井村).
 It is the source of Zenpukuji River.

 It is a cherry blossom spot, and visitors can rent rowboats and pedal boats from mid-March until early November.